visit-dav/visit/src/doc/cli_manual/functions.rst

     global attributes indicating whether or not vector magnitude expressions should be automatically created.
 The default behavior is for the expressions to be created, which may slow down VisIt's performance if there is an extraordinary large number of vector variables.
-Turning this feature off tells VisIt to skip automatic creation of the vector magnitude expressions. expressions.
+Turning this feature off tells VisIt to skip automatic creation of the vector magnitude expressions.

 **Example:**